-It’s not the amygdala’s fault that ancient dangers like rabid wolf packs have been replaced by recent “dangers” like presenting an important report with no notice.
-When danger strikes, the amygdala gears up, and gets your attention by triggering fear.
+It’s not the amygdala’s fault that ancient dangers like rabid wolf packs have been replaced by modern “dangers” like presenting an important report with no notice.
+When danger—real or imagined—strikes, the amygdala gears up, and gets your attention by triggering fear.

 Skills Can Overcome Fear for Public Speakers